Winter Survival Guide For Puppies

 How to make your puppy more comfortable in the winter

-Find a spot in your home during the winter months for your dog to lay.
-Pet bedding and blankets come in various sizes and materials, but this will help the dog avoid prolonged contact on cool tile floors that could make dogs ill.
-Place their bedding area in the same area they are used to, preferably in a warm sunny spot, that they can enjoy.
+Find a cozy spot in your home for your dog to lay during the winter months.
+Pet bedding and blankets come in various sizes and materials, helping your dog avoid prolonged contact with cool tile floors that could make them ill.
+Ideally, place their bedding in a familiar area, preferably in a warm, sunny spot for them to enjoy.

-Remember to also replenish your dog’s water bowl regularly in the winter.
-The water can get chilly quickly, and you’ll want to fill it up with room temperature water regularly, so it’s comfortable for them to drink.
+Also, remember to replenish your dog’s water bowl regularly during winter.
+Water can get chilly quickly, so it's a good idea to fill it with room temperature water often, ensuring it's comfortable for them to drink.
+Keeping your dog warm and hydrated will help them stay happy and healthy throughout the season.

 Find ways to entertain your puppy during the winter